 This work was undertaken via a series of Industry Forums.
-Three have been held to date; in Mt Gambier in May 2016, in Loxton in June 2017 and in Balaklava in September 2018.
-A follow up workshop was held in Mt Gambier in December 2018 with a focus on the concept of a Bio-Hub for the region.
+Three have been held to date; in Mount Gambier in May 2016, in Loxton in June 2017 and in Balaklava in September 2018.
+A follow up workshop was held in Mount Gambier in December 2018 with a focus on the concept of a Bio-Hub for the region.

 In 2016 RenewablesSA developed the Bioenergy Industry Development Program (BIDP) to ensure that ‘hotspot’ regions are best equipped to develop the bioenergy potential for that area, and to help develop specific projects.